wp-plugins/community-events/readme.txt

 == Changelog ==

+= 1.0 =
+- Added venue importer
+- Added Captcha option
+- Sends mail to administrator when new events are submitted

+= 0.6 =
+- Enhanced layout of Full Schedule Event View
+- Added tooltips to events and venues in full schedule view
+- Added links to see more events for the day when viewing 7-day outlook or individual day in outlook box
+- Fixed Full Schedule View to show events that span multiple days
+- Added Stylesheet Editor
+- Adding pagination mechanism

 = 0.5 =
 * Fixed: Time Display
 * Added: Events that span multiple days are now correctly displayed on all days